LeonamAnjos/page-indexer-api/README.md

 ### Introduction

-Page Indexer parse the content of tags *h1, h2, h3*, and *links* of a HTML and keep it to further references.
+Page Indexer parse the content of tags *h1, h2, h3*, and *links* of a HTML and keep it to future queries.
 It is written in Ruby on Rails and it is [JsonAPI](http://jsonapi.org) compatible.

 ### Solution
 The application has two main endpoints: